neilsheps/overkill-xiaoxiang-jbd-bms-ble-reader/README.md

 - Every five seconds send a command (which alternates between 0x03 and 0x04) to the BMS
 - Receives notifications
 - Concatenates messages requiring more than the 20 bytes each notification provides
-- If no errors, it prints out the data received in human readable form
+- If no errors, it Serial.prints out the data received in human readable form

 Copyright Neil Shepherd 2022
 Released under MIT license